freezedev/lyria/README.md

 -------------

 If you have Bower installed, simply do:
 `bower install lyria`
-(If you don't have bower installed, simply do a `npm install -g bower` in the command-line of your choice.)
+(If you don't have bower installed, simply do a `npm install -g bower` in the command-line of your choice.
+To learn more about Bower, go to http://bower.io)

 Warning
 -------